cj555/cj555.github.io/_posts/2016-03-08-Build-a-Blog-By-Jekyll.md

+---
+layout: post
-## How to build a website hosted in Github in Windows with Jetyll
+title:  "How to build a website hosted in Github in Windows with Jetyll"
+date:   2016-03-08 12:15:56 +0800
+categories: Tech

+---

 1. Install Github desktop
 2. create a repo in github like username.github.io and open it in the github desktop